Ogoa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 This program contains a function that prints a triangle of a given size using the '#' character.
 Only a new line is printed if the given size is 0 or less.
 Only putchar() is used in this case.

+101-print_number.c
+Task 12
+This program has a function that prints an integer.